-BOSTON, MA – March 27, 2017 – The Women's Bar Association of Massachusetts (WBA) held its 2017 annual meeting and reception for newly admitted lawyers on March 23, 2017 at the Omni Parker House Hotel.
-At this event the WBA transitioned to new leadership, welcomed new women attorneys to the Massachusetts legal community, and bestowed its Distinguished Public Service Award, which recognizes those who have made significant commitments to public service and have contributed to the advancement of women in the legal profession.
+BOSTON, MA - April 2, 2018 - The Women's Bar Association of Massachusetts (WBA) held its 2018 annual meeting and reception for newly admitted lawyers on March 28, 2018 at the Omni Parker House Hotel.
+At the event, the WBA introduced new leadership, welcomed new women attorneys to the organization and to the Massachusetts legal community, and honored Massachusetts Senate President Harriette L. Chandler for her continuing commitment to public service and for her work championing issues that affect women in Massachusetts.

 BOSTON, MA –November 8, 2017 - The Women’s Bar Association of Massachusetts (WBA) applauds the Massachusetts House of Representatives for passing H.4009, An Act Relative to Advancing Contraceptive Coverage and Economic Security In Our State (ACCESS) today.
 The bill, sponsored by Senate Majority Leader Harriette Chandler, Speaker Pro Tempore Patricia Haddad and Representative John Scibak requires insurers to provide women with access to FDA-approved forms of contraception without cost sharing or co-pays.